deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 - "DebugLevel" will show internal Unilink protocol data.
 0 is disabled, 1-3 enable the different verbose levels.
 - "DebugLog" will display the unilink frames in a readable format.
 It has two additional modifiers:
 	- "LogFormat" will split the data frames within brackets, so the data and checksums can be read easier.
-	- "OnlyLog" will disable the slave interface and set the device in sniffer mode.
+	- "OnlyLog" will disable the slave interface and set the device in sniffer mode.<br>
 	In this mode it can output the dialog between the ICS a CD changer.

 The debugging data is sent by the serial port and also throught the SWO pin.<br>
-As I used a logic analyzer to sniff the Unilink and serial data, and view everything in real time, I had to set up the serial in different speeds depending on "Debuglevel".<br>
+I used a logic analyzer to sniff the Unilink and serial data, and view everything in real time.
-This way I could see the data easier.
-You can change that in "serial.c".
+Too see the data easier, I had to set up the serial in different speeds depending on "Debuglevel".
+You can change that in "serial.c".<br>
 - Debuglevel=1: 9600
 - Debuglevel=2: 38400
 - Debuglevel=2: 57600